BennySLV/TheFramingLady/README.md

 <h2>Installation</h2>

-It is recommended to set up your own virtual host on your preferred web-server stack (LAMP is most preferred).
+<p>Please note that to view the "testimonials" page data and to successfully test the contact form on the "contact" page, you will need a web server.
+It is also recommended to set up your own virtual host on your preferred web-server stack.</p>

-For example, if you are using a LAMP Stack on the Ubuntu OS, using the terminal, please do the following:
+For example if you are using the LAMP Stack on Ubuntu, please do the following using the terminal:

 <ol>
 <li>Access the following file:</li>